Bozilla: Dream Star Fighting Marigold (2024–2025)

 During her Japan excursion, Bozilla often competed in the Japanese independent scene as a joshi special talent sent by Dream Star Fighting Marigold.
 On the finals night of the 2024 edition of Pro Wrestling Noah's N-1 Victory, Bozilla teamed up with Kizuna Tanaka, Kouki Amarei and Miku Aono in a losing effort against Great Sakuya, Miyuki Takase, Sandra Moone and Takumi Iroha.
 At Monday Magic Autumn Vol. 3 on November 11, 2024, Bozilla competed in a battle royal to determine the inaugural GHC Women's Champion won by Kouki Amarei.

 World Wonder Ring Stardom (2025–present)

-On June 21, Bozilla would help Mi Vida Loca pick up the win against Neo Genesis.
-It was announced after the match that Bozilla joined Mi Vida Loca.
+At The Conversion on June 21, 2025, Bozilla made her official debut by helping Mi Vida Loca pick up the win against Neo Genesis.
+She had a Title Match with AZM for the Strong Women's Championship and lost.
+In the 5 Star Grand Prix 2025 she received an Award for “Blue Stars Best Match” with Saori Aonu.

+All Elite Wrestling (AEW) (2025-present)

+On August 24, Bozilla represented Stardom at Forbidden Door 2025 at the O2 Arena in London, England in a 4way Match against Mercedes Moné, Alex Windsorand Persephone.
+With that she was the first German Pro Wrestler to work for All Elite Wrestling.